CaptainCook4D/CaptainCook4D/README.md

     <h3>License & Consent</h3>
 </div>

-Our dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Our dataset is licensed under the Apache license 2.0: [License](https://www.apache.org/licenses/LICENSE-2.0).

 Our dataset is approved by the Institutional Review Board (IRB) at the University of Florida: [IRB Approval](https://utdallas.box.com/s/mplxyvsowyay1lr048bur9habarjgkt9)